NaveenKY/MobileNumber/README.md

 # MobileNumber
-A small JavaScript Component for Creating dynamic Inputs for Mobile Number Format
+A Small JavaScript Component for Creating dynamic Inputs for Mobile Number Format